Trillium-Solutions/public-transit-custom-posts/_site/custom-posts.md

 # Custom Post Types

-There are four optional custom post types that can be individually activated: routes, timetables, alerts, and board meetings.
+There are three optional custom post types that can be individually activated: routes, timetables, and alerts.
 Routes and timetables can be updated via [GTFS update](gtfs-update.md).
-Although alerts and meetings are not derived from GTFS data, we've opted to include them because they are present on most transit sites and benefit greatly from being integrated.
+Although alerts are not derived from GTFS data, we've opted to include them because they are present on most transit sites and benefit greatly from being integrated.
 For example, when creating an alert you are able to select affected routes from a menu of all active routes.

 ## Settings

-The plugin has two settings pages: Custom Post Types and GTFS Settings.
+The plugin has six sub-menu pages: Custom Post Types, Route Options, Timetable Options, Alert Options, Custom Dev Settings and GTFS Settings.
 The GTFS Settings are covered in the [GTFS update](gtfs-update.md) section.
 If you have not selected any custom post types, the settings page will look quite empty.
 Each custom post type has its own settings for display.
 These settings can, in some cases, be overridden in the theme.

 ## Routes

-Routes are the most common custom post type and often one of the most important types of content on a transit site.
+Routes are the most common custom post type and often are one of the most important types of content on a transit site.
 (There are, of course, exceptions.)
 The plugin will pull the route's short name, long name, description, color, and sort order from the GTFS if the fields are available.

 ### Options